S3gmentati0nFault/Slides/slides.md

 ## Cohen Castonguay \[Coh12\]

-The Cohen-Castonguay algorithm is a different spin of the JPL that modifies the procedure used to construct the independent set.
+The Cohen-Castonguay algorithm is a different spin of JPL that modifies the procedure used to construct the independent set.

 Instead of using memory to store the random number associated to each vertex we identify a set of $k$ different hash functions.

-This approach is much faster than accessing memory, but increases the complexity of the algorithm because it's now necessary to identify a good value for $k$ and then the coloring information needs to be combined, to do so we can use many different heuristics (e.g. embewing an ordering in the hash function list).
+This approach is much faster than accessing memory, at the cost of having to choose a good number of hash functions $k$ as well as having to find a good heuristic to combine the coloring information (e.g. we could impose an ordering to the hash functions list).

 ---